szstonelee/gointernal/readme.md

 h, interface heator, assert interface coolor, type = main.someThing, val = {stone}
 ```

+NOTE: github has more code than above, so it needs to run like this

+go run interface_internal.go pointer_interface.go

 ## My Opinion & Guess

 ### Interface composed of two internal references

-Under hood, the nterface is composed of two referecnes, each reference is one word size in memory.
+Under hood, the interface is composed of two referecnes, each reference is one word size in memory.

 You can imagine the references similiar to Java reference or C++ smart pointer.

-### The first reference is itable (plus value type)
+### The first reference: itable + value type

+#### dynamic itable

 The first reference is the dynamic itable which is built dynamiclly, i.e. in runtime.